hypertexthero/hypertexthero.com/docs/deployment.md

 ## Setup NginX and FastCGI

-Now let’s get NginX running.

-Create a nginx.conf file inside your site directory:
+Create a directory to keep your nginx.conf file and the nginx.conf file itself:

+    $ mkdir -p ~/yourdomain.tld/etc/nginx/sites-enabled
+    $ vim ~/yourdomain.tld/etc/nginx/sites-enabled/nginx.conf

-**=TODO: keep nginx conf in project git repository and create symlink from sites-enabled to hth/conf/nginx.conf**
+**=TODO: keep nginx conf in the project's git repository and create symlink from sites-enabled to yourproject/conf/nginx.conf.
+This way we can keep the config in version control.**

-    $ mkdir -p ~/hypertexthero.com/etc/nginx/sites-enabled
-    $ vim ~/hypertexthero.com/etc/nginx/sites-enabled/nginx.conf

-Edit your nginx.conf file to look like the following but with your own port number, domain, and username.
-In the example my port is 11180, my domain is hypertexthero.com, and my username is sgriffee:
+Edit your nginx.conf file to look like the following but with your own port number (yourportnumber), domain (yourdomain.tld), and username (yourusername).

     # http://stackoverflow.com/questions/13371925/how-to-turn-off-or-specify-the-nginx-error-log-location
     error_log /dev/null crit;

     worker_processes 1;
-    pid /users/home/sgriffee/domains/hypertexthero.com/tmp/nginx.pid;
+    pid /users/home/yourusername/domains/yourdomain.tld/tmp/nginx.pid;

     events {
         worker_connections  24;